Wigan Warriors: History

-1872–1902: Formation and NRFU foundation
+1872–1902: Formation, Re-formation and NRFU foundation

 On 21 November 1872, Wigan Football Club was founded by members of Wigan Cricket Club following a meeting at the Royal Hotel, Standishgate.
 The meeting saw around 50 members enroll into the club most of whom were members of the cricket club.
-The following committee was selected: T.R.
-Ellis, H.V.
-Kyrke, J. Sayers, E.R.
-Walker, J. Smith, J. Souter, H. Wall and R. Procter.
+The following committee was selected: T. R. Ellis, H. V. Kyrke, J. Sayers, E. R. Walker, J. Smith, J. Souter, H. Wall and R. Procter.
 The recently re-elected Mayor of Wigan Mr Nathan Eckersley was made club President.
-Many of the club's founding members were well-to-do some owned businesses or were solicitors, magistrates and suchlike.
+Many of the club's founding members were well-to-do; some owned businesses or were solicitors, magistrates and suchlike.
 Wigan F.C. played on Folly Field, near Upper Dicconson Street and used the nearby Dicconson Arms Hotel as a HQ.

 The first match took place on 30 November when members played against each other in a practice match at Folly Field the match attracted around 2,000 spectators.
 After a series of trial and practice matches, they travelled to Warrington to play their first competitive match on 18 January 1873.
 The game ended in a draw.
 The club played six games in its first season finishing with a record of three wins and three draws.

 An inability to recruit enough regular and quality players led to many members of Upholland Football Club joining the club in 1876.
 This was a significant boost to the playing ranks.
 The club changed its name on 20 October 1876 and became Wigan & District Football Club to represent the new influx of players which had joined from the outskirts of town.
+The Upholland club disbanded due to the large number of players who joined Wigan.
 The club moved and played its home games at the Wigan Cricket Club at Prescott Street just off Frog Lane.
 The first game at Prescott Street was played against St. Helens on 25 November 1876 which Wigan won comfortably.
 The club did not fulfil all its fixtures in the 1877/78 season.
 The club played its last match that season against Liverpool Wanderers on 17 November 1877.
 There are no current records of the club after 23 November 1877 that year as the club disbanded.
+Many of the members who joined Wigan from Upholland eventually returned to the Upholland club which was re-formed following the Wigan club being disbanded.